0xHiteshPatel/appsvcs_integration_iapp/docs/userguide/module2/lab2.rst

           - ``create:10.1.10.250,10.1.10.251``

             ..
 NOTE::
-                This is the first example of the create syntax.
+                This is the first example of the :doc:`/datamodel/createadvopt`.
 This value will create a SNAT pool with two IPs in it.
         * - :ref:`Virtual Server: Client SSL Certificate <preso-vs-ProfileClientSSLCert>`
           - /Common/default.crt